melina-thegarza/udp-chat-app/README.md

 ## KNOWN BUGS
-Issue: The ">>> " prompt sometimes starts a newline when prompting for user input, and it is not always displayed at the bottom of the console, waiting for input.
+- Issue: The ">>> " prompt sometimes starts a new line when prompting for user input, and it is not always displayed at the bottom of the console, waiting for input.

 ex.

  ">>>"

   send client1 message

+- Issue: server binding to 0.0.0.0 has different behavior on local and Google Cloud environments
+  - Locally to start the server you can run `./ChatApp 9000` and then start a client `./ChatApp -c client 127.0.0.1 9000 4090` and everything works as expected.
+However, on Google Cloud, the server sends its IP address as the IPv4 address for ens4(ex.
+10.150.0.2) instead of 127.0.0.1.
+Thus, we have to know the IPv4 address for the VM for it to work in Google Cloud.
+- Note: The server accepts messages on both 127.0.0.1 and its IPv4 address, however, the server socket only sends as either 127.0.01(locally) or as its IPv4 address(Google Cloud).

 ## FUNCTIONS IMPLEMENTED
 1. **server_receiver**: thread to handle messages received by the server